oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 1. Only the x86_64 architecture is currently supported
 2. The CI target distribution configuration is ignored
 3. The CI script must exist even if unused
-4. The CI system only reports success/failure status, there is no way to yield other build artifacts.
-The STDOUT and STDERR streams of the container will be shown, however, in the Job output in Jenkins
+4. Only the output of the last container in a given list of containers in shown in the Jenkins console or Blue Ocean.
+It is currently impossible to see the logs of other containers.

 Tricks aliases, and shorthands
 ------------------------------